axibase/atsd-use-cases/tutorials/sql-excel/README.md

-# Cell Referencing in SQL and Excel
+# Cell References in SQL and Excel

 ## Overview